Indian security forces kill 7 Maoist rebels

-NEW DELHI (AP) — Indian police say at least seven Maoist rebels have been killed in the second major operation by security forces against their strongholds in a week.
+NEW DELHI (AP) — At least seven Maoist rebels were killed Friday in the second major operation this week by security forces against their strongholds in central and western India, police said.

-Police officer Mohit Garg says security forces attacked the rebels on Friday after learning they were meeting in a forest hide-out in Bijapur district in Chhattisgarh state.
+Security forces attacked the rebels after learning they were meeting in a forest hide-out in Bijapur district in Chhattisgarh state, police officer Mohit Garg said.

 He said seven rebels were killed in an exchange of gunfire.
 There were no immediate reports of casualties among the security forces.